-In the case of teacup Persian cats, the smallest cats of each generation have been bred together so that their offspring became smaller and smaller.
+In the case of teacup Persian cats, the smallest cats of each generation were bred together so that their offspring became smaller and smaller.

-Some breeders argue that this has been made possible by another hereditary condition, equivalent to primordial dwarfism in humans, but there is no genetic evidence to back this up yet.
+Some breeders argue that this has been made possible by another hereditary condition that is equivalent to primordial dwarfism in humans.
+However, there is no genetic evidence to back that claim up at this time.

-Munchkin cats tip the scales at 4lb to 9lb when they are fully grown, compared with the average cat which weighs 10lb to 11lb.
+Munchkin cats tip the scales at four to nine pounds when fully grown.
+In comparison, the average cat weighs nine to eleven pounds.

-Miniature Persians peak at a diminutive 4lb to 5lb, but there are breeders offering ultra-micro Persians which barely nudge 2lb.
+Miniature cats peak at a diminutive five to six pounds, while a full-grown teacup cat may weigh only three to four pounds.
+There are breeders offering ultra-micro Persians which barely nudge two pounds.

-The rise of Persian teacups has inspired people to search for dinky versions of other popular cat breeds, such as miniature Siamese cats and teacup Ragdoll kittens.
+The rise of Persian teacups has inspired people to search for small versions of other popular cat breeds, such as miniature Siamese cats and teacup Ragdoll kittens.

-These don’t exist yet, but unfortunately there are unscrupulous breeders who falsely advertize runts and malnourished kittens as teacup varieties in order to make a profit from them.
+These don’t exist yet, but unfortunately, there are unscrupulous breeders who falsely advertise runts and malnourished kittens as teacup varieties in order profit from them.

-Sadly these kittens will have a lot of health problems, and purchasing them supports inhumane animal breeding.
+Sadly, these kittens often have a lot of health problems, and purchasing them supports inhumane animal breeding.